By: MADDI MCGILLVRAY

 I was a movie guy first, and there’s a tradition with film fans of digging down into the deep cuts and finding the treasures among the trash.
 I mean, who knew that one of the greatest movies ever made was Norman Mailer’s gruesomely misguided Dead Men Don’t Dance?
 So when I started writing books it seemed natural to head for the dustiest shelves and start looking for the forgotten weird stuff.
 I would go into these used paperback shops and see row after row of lurid horror paperbacks, but I didn’t know anything about them.
 Taking a book off a shelf was a game of eyeball roulette and I spent hours reading really boring books, trying to find the ones that rocked.
 I yearned for some kind of a map to show me where the treasure was and it took me a long time to realize that if I wanted a map I’d have to draw it myself.

 Two things.
-First, there was a huge appetite for books about the occult after Rosemary’s Baby, The Exorcist, and Thomas Tryon’s The Other came out in the late sixties and early seventies.
-Anton LaVey had just founded his widely publicized Church of Satan, Ouija boards hit toy store shelves, the Manson murders took place and astrology columns infested every newspaper.
-Everyone wanted to read about the occult, and evil, and conspiracies and the supernatural.
-Second, publishing wasn’t as consolidated as it is now, so lots of small publishers and renegade imprints roamed the market looking for any trend they could capitalize on, giving tons of work to authors, artists and editors.
-As the Eighties progressed, the big publishers gobbled up the little publishers and publishing got safer and more market researched and, unfortunately, more boring.
+First, there was a huge appetite for books about the occult after Rosemary’s Baby, The Exorcist, and The Other came out in the late 60s and early 70s.
+Anton LaVey had just founded his widely publicized Church of Satan, Ouija boards hit toy store shelves, the Manson murders took place, and astrology columns infested every newspaper.
+Everyone wanted to read about the occult, conspiracies, and the supernatural.
+Second, publishing wasn’t as consolidated as it is now, so lots of small publishers and renegade imprints roamed the market looking for any trend they could capitalize on, giving tons of work to authors, artists, and editors.
+As the 80s progressed, the big publishers gobbled up the little publishers and publishing got safer and more market researched and, unfortunately, more boring.

 For someone who has maybe never read any of these softcovers before, what would be a good place to start?